vanjacatak4/sauna-code-challenge/README.md

 Expected result: Error

-## In the end, let's keep things simple
+## Notes

-- the only valid characters are all uppercase letters (A-Z) and other characters appearing in the example maps; anything else found must result in an error
+- the only valid characters are all uppercase letters (`A`-`Z`) and other characters appearing in the example maps; anything else found must result in an error
 - turns can be letters or `+`
-- it doesn't matter what lays beyond `x` on the path

-Notice: Valid input examples are mostly jagged matrices (rows don't contain the same number of elements) so keep that in mind when loading data.
+- input examples are jagged matrices - rows (lines) don't contain the same number of elements (characters): this is a valid form of input so keep that in mind when loading data